xima-media/xima-typo3-frontend-edit/Documentation/DeveloperCorner/CustomStyling.rst

 Custom Styling
 =======================

-The dropdown was styled to not disturb the frontend layout.
+The Edit Menu was styled to not disturb the frontend layout.
 You can easily adjust the styling by providing an additional css or js file within your :code:`ext_localconf.php` which will be loaded together with the frontend edit resources:

 ..  code-block:: php
     :caption: ext_localconf.php